Hi, I’m Dr Georgina Green,*

 The phone rang.
 Mum, checking I’m not still crying, I guess.
 And would I read a draft of the children’s novel she’d been writing?
 She’d worked on it for months, and she wanted to know what I thought.

 Maybe she was just trying to keep me busy, but I read her seedling novel late into the night.

 It all rushed back to me.
-The love of story that had set me on the academic path in the first place.
+The love of story that had set me off studying literature in the first place.
 I was once again the kid sneaking the light back on to read, cheering on Roald Dahl’s Matilda (and concentrating really hard to see if I could move things too).
 I was the awkward teen falling in love for the first time (with the stable boy from Flambards -tell me I’m not the only one?).

 But that’s not all.
 I could see an incredible story hidden just beneath the surface.

 As I shook off my brain, shedding biscuit crumbs and tiny socks from its crevices, dormant knowledge and skill came to life.
 I could sense what the book could be, and I could sense where mum was holding back.

 My new ambitions weren’t what I’d always expected.
 This wasn’t the start of a career as a rockstar academic.
 Instead, I wanted to support creative people, real live writers, to tune into their self-trust and write books that get read in the real world.
 Books like the ones that got me through late-night breastfeeding marathons.
 Novels like the ones that I fell in love with as a teenager.